aujxn/portland_traffic_analysis/weekly_reports/week3.md

 ### Interstate Bridge

-The drop in the south-bound direction on the post-covid data may be a result of missing data.
-Is the lane occlusion from construction only in the south-bound direction?
+These results don't seem to line up with the provided information of lane occlusion in the 2024 data but maybe the impact is smaller than the increase in volume?

 ![Interstate Bridge](../plots/26004_Interstate_Bridge_NB_SB.png)